 “Trauma is perhaps the most avoided, ignored, belittled, denied, misunderstood, and untreated cause of human suffering”

-The Psychology of Conflict-Related and Other Trauma Specialization (sometimes referred to as the Psychological Trauma Specialization) offers two sub-specializations: a military/first responder track and a civilian track.
+The Psychology of Conflict-Related and Other Trauma Specialization (sometimes referred to as the Psychological Trauma Specialization) offers three subspecializations: Trauma Generalist; Military and First Responders; and Crisis and Disaster Response.

-The Psychological Trauma Specialization was first conceptualized in 2008.
-Dr. Daniel Bruzzone was instrumental in its creation and development, and has been its director since October 2010.
-(The program opened its doors to students in January of 2011.)
+The Psychological Trauma Specialization opened its doors to students in January of 2011 with Dr. Dan Bruzzone as director.
 Drs.
 Sara Lederer and Valeria Penela joined the team in May 2012, continuing the work to develop and expand the specialization.
+Dr. Chante’ DeLoach took over as director in 2013 and oversaw the creation of the three subspecializations.

 Psychological trauma can occur when one has “experienced, witnessed, or was confronted with an event or events that involved actual or threatened death or serious injury, or a threat to the physical integrity of self or others” (American Psychiatric Association [DSM-IV-TR], 2000).
 Events can include natural disasters, accidents, abuse, physical injury, bullying, etc. Psychological trauma impacts one’s ability to cope or integrate memories or feelings related to that experience.
 The nervous system can be affected in addition to the psyche.